Actifio: Funding

-On July 21, 2010, Actifio announced that it had secured $8 million in series A funding.
+On 21 July 2010, Actifio announced that it had secured $8 million in series A funding.
 This round was led by North Bridge Venture Partners and Greylock Partners.
-Jamie Goldstein, general partner at North Bridge said, “Actifio has all the ingredients for success including a hot market opportunity, technological superiority, and a stellar executive team that will allow Actifio to deliver on the promise of Data Management Virtualization.”
+Jamie Goldstein, general partner at North Bridge said, "Actifio has all the ingredients for success including a hot market opportunity, technological superiority, and a stellar executive team that will allow Actifio to deliver on the promise of Data Management Virtualization."

-On September 30, 2010, Actifio announced that it had closed on $16 million in series B funding.
+On 30 September 2010, Actifio announced that it had closed on $16 million in series B funding.
 This round of funding was led by Advanced Technology Ventures (ATV) with participation by North Bridge Venture Partners and Greylock Partners.
 It brought Actifio's total venture capital funding to $24 million.

 In 2011, Actifio received $33 million in Series C funding led by Andreessen Horowitz.
 This firm, headed by Marc Andreessen and Ben Horowitz, has also funded Facebook, Zynga, and Twitter.
-Actifio had just started looking for its next round of funding when Peter Levine, a partner at Andreesen Horowitz, called to merely ask about Actifio's location.
+Actifio had just started looking for its next round of funding when Peter Levine, a partner at Andreessen Horowitz, called to merely ask about Actifio's location.
 Actifio closed on funding nine days later.
-Levine said he did the deal because he believes Actifio will “dominate a large segment of the backup and storage space.”
+Levine said he did the deal because he believes Actifio will "dominate a large segment of the backup and storage space."
 North Bridge Venture Partners, Greylock Partners, and Advanced Technology Ventures also invested in this round of funding.
 After completing its Series C funding, Actifio had received a total of $57 million in venture capital.

 During Actifio's $50 million Series D round, media reported that investors valued the company at $500 million.
 After completing its Series D funding the firm had received $108 million in venture capital.

 On 23 March 2014, Actifio announced that it had raised another $100 million in series E funding from Tiger Global Management, Andreessen Horowitz, Greylock Partners, North Bridge Venture Partners, Advanced Technology Ventures, and Technology Crossover Ventures that increased its implied valuation to $1.1 billion.
 This money came in the form of primary funding with no secondary liquidity for employees or earlier shareholders.
 Ashutosh said that $125 million could have been raised but that some money had been turned away. $75 million closed on 14 March and the rest on 7 April.
 After this round of funding, Actifio had raised $207.5 million in capital.
-In August 2018, Actifio took in $100 million.
+In August 2018, Actifio took in another $100 million.

+Reverse stock split

+In October 2020 media reports claimed that Actifio had implemented a reverse stock split at a ratio of 100,000-to-one, effectively eliminating the shareholdings of up to 1,000 current and former employees.
+They reports that the split left Actifio's common stock valued at approximately $2.3 million in aggregate, despite the company having been valued at more than $1 billion by venture capitalists in 2018 and having raised $311.5 million in total funding.
+The report quoted one former employee who had purchased vested shares for approximately $5,000 as receiving a total payout of less than one US cent.
+Actifio declined to comment on the matter.